-Author has written 14 stories for Lloyd Alexander, Star Wars, Chronicles of Narnia, and A Little Princess.
+Author has written 17 stories for Lloyd Alexander, Star Wars, Chronicles of Narnia, A Little Princess, and Black Cauldron.